leomaurodesenv/smm-maker-profile/README.md

 ___

-Maker Profile is the user information about the game Super Mario Maker.
-This module can fetch data from the official [bookmark site](https://supermariomakerbookmark.nintendo.net).
+Maker Profile is the player information on Super Mario Maker game.
+This module can retrive data from the official [bookmark site](https://supermariomakerbookmark.nintendo.net).
-This module can request and fetching data information of Maker Profile just passing the Nintendo ID of user.
+This module can request and fetching data information of Maker Profile just passing the Nintendo ID of the player.

 By response the module call a callback function with 2 arguments `(error, makerProfile)`.
 These arguments: the first is a boolean to check sucess in fetching; and the second is a json with data information about the user.